“I would like to reaffirm India’s commitment to pursue green path to growth through Research Innovation and Joint Collaboration.”

 The four centres of excellence each specializing in their own areas are:

 Capacity Building in Bioenergy

 DBT established network of more than 100 scientists working to realize the goals of National Biofuel Policy with high quality research publication and patents for generated knowledge and developed technologies.

 The Bioenergy program also includes establishing a major network of programs on algal biofuels.
 There are three repositories with more than 2,000 cultures that may be available for the algal biofuel program.
 This has been identified as an area for both bilateral and multilateral cooperation.
-Details on the Bioenergy Roadmap Vision 2020 can be found (www.dbtindia.nic.in).
+Details on the Bioenergy Roadmap Vision 2020 can be found at www.dbtindia.nic.in.

 Various projects under clean energy are provided to industries through Biotechnology Industry Research Assistance Council an interface agency of DBT to strengthen and empower the emerging Biotech enterprise. (www.birac.dbt.nic.in)

 The Ministry of New and Renewable Energy is working on a solar wind hybrid policy, in which wind and solar can be co-located to maximize the utilization of transmission systems, reducing cost and increasing efficiency.
 They are also working to develop solar floaters indigenously.
 More information about the wind power program can be found (http://niwe.res.in) and more information about the solar mission can be found (http://nise.res.in).